Formalise your professional skills with Warwick

 - A professional commitment to setting high standards for yourself and your pupils

 - Commitment to your own continued professional development (CPD)

 Primary - An Honours Degree with a 2:2 (UK) or above.
 Other first degrees will be considered particularly if you have additional qualifications and/ or relevant experience.

 Secondary - An Honours Degree with a 2:2 (UK) or above.
 Other first degrees will be considered particularly if you have additional qualifications and/ or relevant experience.
 You will be expected to have degree level knowledge of the subject you teach.

 2. GCSEs/O Levels/CSEs*

-Primary - GCSE / O Level Grade C or above in Mathematics, English and Science
+Primary - GCSE / O Level Grade C or above in Mathematics, English Language and Science.

 3. Professional Skills Tests

 You must have also passed the Professional Skills Tests in Numeracy and Literacy before beginning the programme.
 If you have any problems or questions about this, please email us at cte dot admissions at warwick dot ac dot uk.

 *For qualifications NOT gained in the UK, please check equivalency through UK NARIC.